Santiago Barranco

 Santiago Barranco is a Peruvian football club, playing in the city of Barranco, Lima, Peru.

-The club were founded 18 June 1929 and play in the Copa Perú which is the third division of the Peruvian league.
+The club was founded 20 September 1929 and plays in the Copa Perú, which is the third division of the Peruvian league.

 History

-The club was 1945 Segunda División Peruana champion.
+The club was 1945 Peruvian Segunda División champion.

 The club have played at the highest level of Peruvian football on one occasion, in the 1942 Peruvian Primera División but was relegated the same year.